-Chlorine is added to the water from all seven of the wells as a preventative measure due to intermittent positive bacteriological tests of the wells and/or the distribution system.
+Chlorine is added to the water from all seven of the wells as a preventative measure to protect you from potential microbiological contaminants.

 The City has been adding fluoride to the City water system since the addition was approved in April 1953.
 In 2019, the City chose to stop adding fluoride to the City system due to ongoing issues with dosing equipment.
 Dosing at all City well sites ceased on October 14, 2019 due to repeated failures of new equipment, threat to public health posed by equipment malfunctions, and increased maintenance costs.
 Notification of discontinuation of fluoride was sent to all residents and businesses within City limits on February 10, 2020 and on February 18, 2020 the City Council approved Agenda Item #2, the argument for the removal of fluoride dosing from the drinking water system.
 On March 16, 2020 the City Council unanimously adopted Resolution No. 2020-R-003 for the removal of fluoride dosing from the City's drinking water system.